wellspringcp/wellspring/09-legislature/09-legislature.md

 ### Pripola bills

-The category under which most legislation will fall is the Private Property Law bill (hereafter, `Pripola bill`).
+The category under which most legislation will fall is the Private Property Law Bill category (hereafter, `Pripola bill`).

 The `WS` constitution already cements private property as the law of the polity.
 The purpose of laws passed by the legislature is merely make it clear to the polity how private property law (as defined in the "Principles" of this constitution) applies to particular actions, scenarios and innovations and thereby to extend private property's coverage to new phenomena.
 The goal of legislation is not to "create opportunity" or pursue "equality" or to "regulate".